 Our pipeline of clinical-stage complement-targeted therapeutic candidates also includes OMS906, a proprietary, patented monoclonal antibody targeting mannan-binding lectin-associated serine protease 3 ("MASP-3"), the key activator of the alternative pathway of complement.
 We believe OMS906 has the potential to treat a wide range of alternative pathway-related diseases and that its attributes favorably differentiate OMS906 from other marketed and in-development alternative pathway inhibitors.
-Clinical development of OMS906 is currently focused on rapidly obtaining proof-of-concept data in multiple alternative pathway-related disorders, including complement 3 glomerulopathy

-("C3G"), a rare chronic kidney disease, and paroxysmal nocturnal hemoglobinuria ("PNH"), a rare and life-threatening hemolytic blood disorder.
+Clinical development of OMS906 is currently focused on rapidly obtaining proof-of-concept data in multiple alternative pathway-related disorders, including complement 3 glomerulopathy ("C3G"), a rare chronic kidney disease, and paroxysmal nocturnal hemoglobinuria ("PNH"), a rare and life-threatening hemolytic blood disorder.

-In April 2023, we announced positive results from a pre-specified interim analysis of our Phase 1b clinical trial of OMS906 in complement-inhibitor-naïve adults with PNH and, in May 2023, we announced updated data from the ongoing trial.
+In June 2023, results from a pre-specified interim analysis of our ongoing clinical trial of OMS906 in complement-inhibitor-naïve adults with PNH were detailed at the 2023 congress of the European Hematology Association as a "late-breaker" podium presentation.
 Statistically significant and clinically meaningful improvements were observed in all measured markers of hemolysis, including hemoglobin and lactate dehydrogenase.
 No patients were reported to have had a clinical breakthrough of PNH or a thrombotic event, and none were reported to require a transfusion while receiving OMS906 treatment.
-Based on pharmacokinetic data from a successful Phase 1 single-ascending-dose study of OMS906 in healthy subjects and the interim data from our Phase 1b clinical trial in treatment-naïve PNH patients, we are planning a dosing frequency of once quarterly, either intravenously or subcutaneously.
+Based on pharmacokinetic data from a successful Phase 1 single-ascending-dose study of OMS906 in healthy subjects and the interim data from our ongoing clinical trial in treatment-naïve PNH patients, we are planning and expect that we will be able to achieve a dosing frequency of once quarterly, either intravenously or subcutaneously.

-We have two additional Phase 1b clinical programs ongoing.
-One, evaluating OMS906 in PNH patients who have had an unsatisfactory response to the C5 inhibitor ravulizumab, is enrolling and dosing of OMS906 has initiated.
+We have two additional clinical programs ongoing.
+One, evaluating OMS906 in PNH patients who have had an unsatisfactory response to the C5 inhibitor ravulizumab, has enrolled and dosed a substantial number of patients.
 The second, also underway, is evaluating OMS906 in patients with C3G.
+Each of these trials were initiated under a Phase 1b clinical protocol.
+We are currently completing a series of protocol amendments to re-categorize these studies as Phase 2 trials given the positive data obtained to date and to allow for increasing the number of patients to be enrolled.